- Can I install a self-clinching fastener with a hammer blow or similar force?

 - What holds the fastener in the sheet?

 The squeezing force on the fastener causes the sheet material beneath the head to cold flow into the back-tapered shank or undercut of the fastener securely locking it in place.

 - What is the difference between an S and SS part number and a CLS and CLSS part number?
 Why is there an additional S in the part number for the #10-24, #10-32, and M5 thread sizes?

-The original CLS and S (in the 10-32 and 10-24 thread sizes) were created for a smaller (.234″) mounting hole.
+The original CLS and S (in the #10-32, #10-24, and M5 thread sizes) were created for a smaller (.234″) mounting hole.
 Due to many performance issues with these sizes, (because of the thin section between the thread and the undercut portion of the clinch profile) a beefier version was developed for a larger mounting hole.
 The original design (S and CLS) was eventually made obsolete and we were left with the SS and CLSS for these thread sizes.

 - What is the property class of a type FH fastener?